Jasmine-liang/Android-basis/README.md

 This app demonstrates multiple fragments in an activity, a shared ViewModel across fragments, data binding, LiveData, and the Jetpack Navigation component."
 ## TrackMySleepQuality App
-Leanred how to make an item in RecycleView clickable, Room etc
+Learned how to make an item in RecycleView clickable, Room etc
 ## MarsRealEstate App
 Got hands on Retrofit